-- Agreements with the Covenant Health Hobbs Hospital and the Carlsbad Medical Center for the treatment of persons with radiological contamination who have incurred injuries beyond the treatment capabilities at the WIPP facility.
+- Agreements with the Covenant Health Hobbs Hospital, the Carlsbad Medical Center, and the University Medical Center of El Paso for the treatment of persons with radiological contamination who have incurred injuries beyond the treatment capabilities at the WIPP facility.
 The WIPP facility provides transport of the patient(s) to these facilities. - Agreements with the Sheriff of Eddy County and the Sheriff of Lea County for mutual law enforcement services support. - An agreement with the New Mexico Department of Homeland Security and Emergency Management for mutual emergency management support, access to state law enforcement, public works, and transportation assets.